 12. Motion graphics, animation, and special effects

-We don’t recommend adding animation or special effects for its sake as often less is more.
-Our team will be on hand to advise you from the outset on how to take advantage of any animation so it benefits the core aims of the production.
+We don’t recommend adding animation or special effects for its own sake, as often less is more.
+Our team will be on hand to advise you from the outset on how to take advantage of any animation, so it benefits the core aims of the production.

 13. Audio post-production

-During audio post-production, we’ll bring together the music and sound effects to enhance the production.
-This should blend seamlessly with the footage and compliment the video.
+During audio post-production, we’ll combine the music and sound effects to enhance the production.
+This should blend seamlessly with the footage and complement the video.